 Some of you will also want to pay close attention to the estate tax system.
-In 2019, you may pass up to \$1 million to your heirs without incurring any Massachusetts estate tax.
-You may also pass up to \$11.4 million to your heirs without incurring any federal estate tax.
+In 2023, you may pass up to \$1 million to your heirs without incurring any Massachusetts estate tax.
+You may also pass up to \$12.92 million to your heirs without incurring any federal estate tax.
 Thus, your estate could owe Massachusetts estate tax without owing any federal estate tax.
-It appears that the Massachusetts estate tax threshold of \$1 million will continue to hold steady in the coming years.
-The federal estate tax threshold is expected to continue to increase each year as it is indexed for inflation, until January 1, 2026 when, unless future legislation is enacted, a prior exemption of \$5.6 million indexed for inflation will be restored.
+It appears that the Massachusetts estate tax threshold of \$1 million will continue to hold steady; however, there have been some recent discussions about increasing the threshold.
+The federal estate tax threshold is expected to continue to increase each year as it is indexed for inflation, until January 1, 2026, when a prior exemption of \$5.6 million indexed for inflation will be restored absent further legislative action.